Never Touch Without Testing

 Three legendary operations established Fragment Hunters as a distinct profession:

 Like the Collective, Hunters operate in cells—small teams that work together on runs.
 Unlike the Collective, there's no ideological purity, no Council, no hierarchy.
-Cells form around successful Hunters and dissolve when jobs dry up or members die.
+Cells form around successful Hunters, recruit based on skill, and dissolve when jobs dry up or members die.
+The ideal size is whatever survives.

 Finds jobs, negotiates payment